PROCOM-ERP/IMT-3A-PROCOM-ERP/README.md

     │   └── templates/                 Security templates
     ├── api/                           All APIs for all services are documented here │   └── doc-api-xxx-service.json   An API documentation
+    ├── CHANGELOG.md                   Tracked changes in the project's lifecycle ├── FEATURES.md                    Brief list of features
     ├── MODELING.md                    Conception documentation on the ERP's architecture ├── ROADMAP.md                     Next steps ahead, for future contributors ├── DEPLOYING.md                   A comprehensive guide on how to deploy our system